-Collective assessment
+Collective assessment - financial assets

-AASB 139 requires that an entity first assess whether objective evidence of impairment exists individually for financial assets and collectively for assets where management believe that losses are latent in the portfolio, but are not able to be identified on an individual basis.
-The portion of the portfolio where a loss event has occurred, but management are unable to specifically identify which financial assets are affected, forms the basis on which the collective provision is calculated.
+AASB 139 requires that an entity first assess whether objective evidence of impairment exists individually for financial assets and collectively for assets where management believe that credit losses are latent in the portfolio, but are not able to be identified on an individual basis.
+The portion of the portfolio where a loss event has occurred, but management are unable to specifically identify which loans are affected, forms the basis on which the collective provision is calculated.